MTrajK/coding-problems/README.md

     - [HackerEarth - Tutorials and Practice](https://www.hackerearth.com/practice/) - Practice problems and learn about many algorithms and data structures needed for competitive programming.
     - [KhanAcademy - Algorithms](https://www.khanacademy.org/computing/computer-science/algorithms) - Good explanations for some basic algorithms.
     - [Tutorialspoint - Data Structures and Algorithms](https://www.tutorialspoint.com/data_structures_algorithms/index.htm) - Another platform with good explanations, also Tutorialspoint has free tutorials for almost everything related to CS!
+    - [Programiz - Data Structures and Algorithms](https://www.programiz.com/dsa) - One more platform which explains the data structures and algorithms in a simple and interesting way.
     - [Hackr.io - Data Structures and Algorithms Tutorials and Courses](https://hackr.io/tutorials/learn-data-structures-algorithms) - Big collection of tutorials and courses.
     - [Classpert - Data Structures and Algorithms Courses](https://classpert.com/data-structures-and-algorithms) - List of over 80 Online Courses (free and paid).
 6. YouTube playlists with tutorials: